Pajama Day: Plot

 At South Park Elementary, Mr. Garrison introduces the fourth grade class to his new boyfriend, Rick.
 However, when he gets a phone call from another boyfriend, Marcus, and the students fail to cover for him, an angered Garrison excoriates the students, and tells PC Principal, who has overheard the commotion, that the children are unresponsive and unfocused.
-Admonishing the students for not appreciating their teacher, PC Principal forbids them from wearing pajamas on Pajama Day, which is described as the "Met Gala for kids."
+Admonishing the students for not appreciating their teacher, PC Principal forbids them from wearing pajamas on Pajama Day, which is described as the "Met Gala for children".
 When the students complain, he furthermore admonishes them not to invoke Nazi Germany when they fail to get what they want, which serves as a recurring gag in the episode.
 He also tells counselor Mr. Mackey that if he changes his mind, he will look weak.

 The punishment results in a backlash on the part of the townsfolk, who protest PC Principal's actions by wearing pajamas throughout the day, including in the workplace.
 Seeing that his decision has backfired, PC Principal tells fourth grader Wendy Testaburger her class must resolve this problem, resulting in a schism among the local workforce, and arrests of people who refuse to wear pajamas, as well as those who engage in criminal behavior in their attempts to shame them.
 As riots and arrests escalate, Police Sergeant Harrison Yates observes that the town is turning into a powder keg.

 At an afterschool meeting, Wendy suggests that they apologize to Garrison.
 The next day an elated Garrison tells the class he has decided to be with Rick, but when he sees Butters Stotch is not paying attention to his anecdote, it results in another angry tirade by him and PC Principal.
 As town-wide conflict and allusions to Nazism continue, however, PC Principal tells Wendy that her class can wear pajamas, and that he will resign.
 However, when Wendy mentions that they still have Opposite Day to look forward to, this gives PC Principal an idea.
 He announces to the school that due to a calendar error, it is actually not Pajama Day, but Opposite Day, when students are allowed to wear what they want, which means the fourth graders can wear pajamas.
 With the conflict resolved, the jailed citizens are released.